mcneel/developer.rhino3d.com/content/en/guides/grasshopper/csharp-essentials/3-rhinocommon-geometry/index.md

 +++

-## 3.1 Overview
+## 3.1: Overview

 **RhinoCommon** is the **.NET SDK** for Rhino.
 It is used by Rhino plug-in developers to write **.NET** plug-ins for Rhino and Grasshopper.
 All Grasshopper scripting components can access **RhinoCommon** including all geometry objects and functions.
-For the whole namespace, see the **[RhinoCommon documentation](https://developer.rhino3d.com/api/RhinoCommon)**
+For the whole namespace, see the **[RhinoCommon documentation](https://developer.rhino3d.com/api/RhinoCommon)**.

 In this chapter, we will focus on the part of the **SDK** dealing with Rhino geometry.
 We will show examples of how to create and manipulate geometry using the Grasshopper C# component.

-The use of the geometry classes in the **SDK** requires basic knowledge in vector mathematics, transformations and NURBS geometry.
+The use of the geometry classes in the **SDK** requires basic knowledge in vector mathematics, transformations, and NURBS geometry.
 If you need to review or refresh your knowledge in these topics, then refer to the *[Essential Mathematics for Computational Design](https://www.rhino3d.com/download/rhino/6/essentialmathematics)*

 If you recall from Chapter 2, we worked with value types such as **int** and **double**.
 Those are system built-in types provided by the programming language, **C#** in this case.
 We also learned that you can pass the value types to a function without changing the original variables (unless passed by reference using the **ref** keyword).
 We also learned that some types, such as **objects**, are always passed by reference.
 That means changes inside the function also changes the original value.

 The system built-in types, whether they are value or reference types, are often very limiting in specialized programming applications.
-For example, in computer graphics, we commonly deal with points, lines, curves or matrices.
-These types need to be defined by the **SDK** to ease the creation, storage and manipulation of geometry data.
-Programming languages offer the ability to define new types using **structures** ( value types) and **classes** ( reference types).
+For example, in computer graphics, we commonly deal with points, lines, curves, or matrices.
+These types need to be defined by the **SDK** to ease the creation, storage, and manipulation of geometry data.
+Programming languages offer the ability to define new types using **structures** (value types) and **classes** (reference types).
 The **RhinoCommon SDK** defines many new types as we will see in this chapter.

-## 3.2: Geometry structures
+## 3.2: Geometry Structures

 **RhinoCommon** defines basic geometry types using structures.
-We will dissect the **Point3d** structure and show how to read in the documentation and use it in a script.
+We will dissect the **Point3d** structure, show how to read in the documentation, and use it in a script.
 This should help you navigate and use other structures.
-Below is a list of the geometry structures.
+Below is a list of the geometry structures:

 <table class="rounded">
   <tr>